ry-animal/ry-animal/README.md

 # 👋 hello, welcome to my github page
 - 🌴 stay awhile and take a peek at what i've been working on
 - 💻 a lot of typescript-based projects, but I'm trying to write more go, rust and even python
-- ⛓️ blockend (react + ethers/viem && solidity smart contracts) too
+- ⛓️ blockend (react + ethers/viem && solidity smart contracts)
+- 🤖 AI development with varying LLMs
 - ☁️ prefer cloud native - serverless platforms and functions mostly in AWS
 - 🤝 reach out if looking to collaborate
 # 🍻 cheers!